GaloisInc/coffeebot/README.md

 ## :coffee: How's it work? :coffee:

 Everyone who would like to participate can sign up using a GoogleSheet.
-Coffeebot runs weekly pairing people up and sending each participant an email letting them know who they have been scheduled to chat with, along with an optional recommendation of topics to chat about.
+You configure Coffeebot to run weekly (or run manually each week), pairing people up and sending each participant an email letting them know who they have been scheduled to chat with, along with an optional recommendation of topics to chat about.
 Participants can then find a time that week to schedule a hangout for a half hour coffee chat.

 ## Run your own coffeebot!